cvs-health/testaro/README.md

 ## More information

-The `doc` directory contains additional information, including some examples of scripts.
+The `doc` directory may contain additional information.